Arch Linux

 Ensure that the libyang build requirements

 are met before continuing.
-Usually this entails installing cmake
+Usually this entails installing cmake and

 git clone https://github.com/CESNET/libyang.git